EleutherAI/project-menu/README.md

 **Note:** Use ```is:issue is:open sort:reactions-+1-desc```, to sort by the most popular/upvoted issues.
 Also, feel free to join our [discord](https://discord.gg/mSHDyKSCSX) and discuss over there too.

 **Please do not file issues for questions about how to get GPT-Neo to work on huggingface**.
-See the [Eleuther AI FAQ](https://www.eleuther.ai/faq/)
+See the [EleutherAI FAQ](https://www.eleuther.ai/faq/)

 ### The column schema on the board is like so: